scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 #### Preparatory Tasks of the Certificate Authority ASes
 {:numbered="false"}

-Each AS that will be a Certificate Authority (a so-called CA AS) must ensure that the following key and certificate is available:
+Each AS that will be a Certificate Authority (a so-called CA AS) MUST ensure that the following key and certificate is available:

 - A control-plane root private key, and a certificate holding the corresponding public key.

 This implies that there will be one control-plane root certificate per CA AS.

-**Note**: Representatives of CA ASes must not be present at the signing ceremony themselves, as they do not have to put a signature on the TRC.
-However, if a CA AS does not attend the signing ceremony in person, it must ensure that the corresponding root certificate is available at the ceremony to be shared.
+**Note**: Representatives of CA ASes need not be present at the signing ceremony themselves as they do not have to put a signature on the TRC.
+However, if a CA AS does not attend the signing ceremony in person, it MUST ensure that the corresponding root certificate is available at the ceremony to be shared.

 ## Ceremony Process